- HMS Community Values

 A campus walking escort service is available 24 hours a day.
 To obtain a walking escort from a member of the Harvard Medical School security staff, call 617-432-1379.
 A security officer will escort you to your vehicle on campus, to the nearest MBTA stop or to any other destination on campus.
 Please call ahead as it may take as long as 15 minutes for your escort to arrive.
 Please wait for your escort once you have called.

 The taxi service is not available for personal use by residents of Vanderbilt Hall.
-If a Vanderbilt resident has a special academic need for taxi service, she/he must receive approval in advance from the Office of Student Affairs and Financial Aid in order to use the service.
+If a Vanderbilt resident has a special academic need for taxi service, she or he must receive approval in advance from the Office of Student Affairs and Financial Aid in order to use the service.

 Those eligible to use this service must have a valid Harvard University ID for the Medical/Dental or Harvard School of Public Health.
-The Medical/Dental School faculty, staff, and students should go to the Security desk at Vanderbilt Hall, 107 Avenue Louis Pasteur; Harvard School of Public Health faculty, staff, and students should go to the FXB Security Desk at 651 Huntington Avenue.
+The Medical/Dental School faculty, staff, and students should go to the Security Desk at the New Research Building (NRB), 77 Avenue Louis Pasteur; Harvard School of Public Health faculty, staff, and students should go to the FXB Security Desk at 651 Huntington Avenue.
 Security will be responsible at both locations for distributing the vouchers and coordinating the taxi pick-up.
 Patrons of the service will only be given a voucher at the security desk location of their respective school.

 Taxi Service is available 9 p.m. to 3 a.m. seven days a week on a first-come first-serve basis.